 Extreme precision: Precision nanosecond time-stamping and real-time latency measurement means that users can always trust the accuracy of the data and rely on it for taking actions or in decision-making.

-Real-time analytics: With a solution based on HPE TASPS, users get a state-of-the-art analytics engine that provides real time information on the exact Evolved Packet Core (EPC) data center and EPC legs that are degrading the VoLTE or VoWifi quality across the network.
+Real-time analytics: With a solution based on HPE TASPS, users get a state-of-the-art analytics engine that provides real time information on the exact Evolved Packet Core (EPC) data center and EPC legs that are degrading the VoLTE or VoWifi quality across the network

-Ken Marchant, Director of Actionable Customer Intelligence in HPE Communications Services Business said:
+Ken Marchant, Director of Actionable Customer Intelligence, HPE Communications Services Business said:

-“The PMA solution, in collaboration with Napatech, is a good example of a solution implemented using HPE TASPS platform to serve specific needs of CSPs by leveraging the data from a variety of telecom sources such as real-rime collected network data.”
+“The PMA solution, in collaboration with Napatech, is a good example of a solution implemented using HPE TASPS platform to serve specific needs of CSPs by leveraging the data from a variety of telecom sources such as real-time collected network data.”

 Walther Johannessen, Sr. VP Global Marketing, Napatech said: